lindenb/jvarkit/docs/VcfGeneSplitter.md

 Usage: vcfgenesplitter [options] Files
   Options:
+    --disable-hash-directory, --dhd
+      disable default which is to save each file in a checksum-based directory-a-la-nextflow to avoid a large number of files in the same directory.
+      Default: false
     -e, -E, --extractors
       Gene Extractors Name.
 Space/semicolon/Comma separated. custom:tag is a custom extractor extracting all the values for INFO/tag as one or more